Harry Kewell: International career

-1998 World Cup
+1998 FIFA World Cup

 Qualification

 In November 1997, Kewell was selected to play for Australia in the 1998 FIFA World Cup qualifying match against Iran.
 At the Azadi Stadium in Tehran, in front of an estimated crowd of 100,000, Kewell scored his first ever goal for his country and gave Australia a 1–0 lead.
 Iran eventually drew level and the game resulted in a 1–1 draw, which set up a tense return game in Melbourne.

 A then-record crowd for a football match in Australia of 85,513 – at the Melbourne Cricket Ground – witnessed the second leg of the World Cup qualifier against Iran, as well as Kewell's second goal.
 The Socceroos eventually stretched their lead to two goals but Iran fought back and scored two vital away goals to finish the game 2–2 and qualify for the 1998 World Cup in France on away goals.

-1997 Confederations Cup
+1997 FIFA Confederations Cup

 A few months after failing to qualify for the World Cup, Kewell joined Australia as it competed in the 1997 FIFA Confederations Cup.
-After advancing past the groups stage Australia faced Uruguay in the semi-final.
+After advancing past the group stage Australia faced Uruguay in the semi-final.
 Kewell scored the decisive goal two minutes into extra time with a golden goal, immediately giving Australia a 1–0 victory.
 Australia then faced Brazil in the final, losing 6–0.

-2002 World Cup
+2002 FIFA World Cup

 Qualification

 Kewell joined Australia as they faced Uruguay in both legs of the 2002 FIFA World Cup qualification (OFC–CONMEBOL play-off).
 In the first leg that was played in Melbourne, Australia led Uruguay 1–0.
 However, Uruguay pulled away with a 3–0 win in Montevideo.
 This meant Kewell and Australia spent another World Cup on the sidelines.